 It is also proposed that $173.5M will be spent on capital works projects, with a focus on maintaining Council’s existing infrastructure.
 This includes over 350 capital works projects in 2021-22, with the draft Operational Plan 2021-22 also including details of capital works projects for the following three years.

 Should IPART’s determination differ from a 15% Special Variation, the above numbers Council is working to would reduce accordingly.

-Submissions should be addressed to the Chief Executive Officer, Mr David Farmer and will be accepted until 5pm 26 May 2021, via:
+Submissions were to be addressed to the Chief Executive Officer, Mr David Farmer between 29 April and 26 May 2021, via: